dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 Again, the preview is the same.

 And we finally arrived at the interesting part.
-Let's shake these letters!
-We can start with rotating them left and right continuously.
-Some trial and error helps us determine the angle that will best serve our needs.
+Let’s shake these letters!
+We can start by rotating them left and right continuously.
+Some trial and error help us determine the angle that will best serve our needs.
 Here you can see what happens when we try `.rotationEffect(Angle(degrees: -20))` and `.rotationEffect(Angle(degrees: +20))`

 <img src="{{ '/assets/img/rotate-20.png' | prepend: site.baseurl }}" style="border-width: 1px; border-color: #b20600; border-style: double;" alt="">
 <img src="{{ '/assets/img/rotate+20.png' | prepend: site.baseurl }}" style="border-width: 1px; border-color: #b20600; border-style: double;" alt="">

-To animate the angle we need to make a few changes.
+To animate the angle, we need to make a few changes.
 We need a state var to hold a value that can be animated.
 We will use a boolean in this case.
 We also need to use the powerful `.animation` view modifier.
 There are many animation settings you can play with.
-For our purposes a simple `.linear` animation will suffice, with a duration of 1 second.
-We will set it to repeat forever and autoreverse as we don't want the letters to suddenly _twitch_.
-Let's see the code.
+For our purposes, a simple `.linear` animation will suffice, with a duration of 1 second.
+We will set it to repeat forever and autoreverse as we don’t want the letters to suddenly _twitch_.
+Let’s see the code.

 ```swift
 struct SingleWord: View {